njhale/go-crypto-tool/README.md

 ## Tool Repo Structure

-The directory tree below highlights the files required to implement `Hash` in Go and package it for `Obot`.
+The directory tree below highlights the files required to implement `Hash` in Go and package it for Obot.

 ```
 go-hash-tool